DaveRenzo/HxStompMidiFootPedal/README.md

 # HxStompMidiFootPedal

 ## Introduction
 The [Line 6 HX Stomp](https://line6.com/hx-stomp/) is a compact yet powerful amp and effects modeler.
 In addition to it's modeling features it is also a powerful and felxible midi dveice.
-The HX Stomp has the ability to offer expanded parameter control using midi.
+The HX Stomp has the ability to offer expanded parameter control using midi input.
 There are a number of popular commercial midi foot controllers on the market that are frequently used along side the HX Stomp.
 This project's aim is to offer a low cost open source alternative to such devices using easily obtainable parts.

 ## Parts List
 1. Project Enclosure:  The prototype uses a standard large sized project enclosure purchased from [Radio